 Suppose you spend 7 years at a law firm and don't make partner.
 I know that not making partner does not always mean that you did crappy work, especially if they kept you there for 7 years.
-But where can a person take their career at that point.
+What can you doin yourcareer at that point?
 Do you leave?
 Are your chances of making partner anywhere greatly diminished?
-Suppose you don't want to be an in house counsel for a corporation.

-It is hard to tell based on your question whether you are anticipating the possibility of not making partner someday, or have actually been passed up for partner at your current firm.
+It is hard to tell based on your question whether you are anticipating the possibility of not making partner someday, or have actually beenignored for partnership at your current firm.
 Either way, you should remember that the partnership track is different from firm to firm.
+You might have spent 7 years with a firm.
 Some firms do make decisions about partnership after 7 years, however, many firms have partnership tracks based on 8, 9, 10 or 11 years.
 At a firm with a track of 10 years, it would not be at all unusual to be a 7th year associate who was not yet up for partner.
-In that situation, the fact that you aren't a partner would not be any indication that there is something wrong with your lawyering skills or your professional development.
+In that situation, the fact that you aren't a partner would not be any indication that there is something wrong with your legal presentationskills or your professional development.

-Preparing for Partnership However, if the partnership track at your firm is 7 years (as I suspect it may be, based on your question), it may be an indication that the firm does perceive that there is something lacking.
+Preparing for Partnership.
+However, if the partnership track of your firm is 7 years (as I suspect it may be, based onthe question), it may be an indication that the firm does perceive that there is something lacking.
 Your work may be excellent, but it may be that you have not developed any business, or have not shown enough management potential.
 Of course, that's entirely speculation.
 Regardless of why an attorney does not make partner, it would be highly unusual for a lawyer to spend his or her career with one firm, and over the course of seven years, not get any feedback on whether the firm felt that the associate was 'on track' for partnership.
 In essence, your path to partnership should be fairly well defined both by you and by the partners at your firm.
-If you start considering what the issues are surrounding the partnership track for the first time after 7 years, you are coming a bit late to the game.
+If you start considering what the issues are surrounding the partnership track for the first time after 7 years, you are a bit latein the game.

-You stated that whether a lawyer makes partner is not necessarily an indication of that lawyer's abilities.
+Whether a lawyer makes partner is not necessarily an indication of that lawyer's abilities.
 Again, depending on the firm, that is probably true.
 Some firms hire many associates, and only intend to give a relatively small percentage of those associates offers of partnership.
 In these cases, it is not unusual to not be elected partner, and as such, is generally not an indication that an attorney is not skilled.

 Passed Up For Partner?
-Reevaluate What do you do if you don't make partner?
-Let me answer your question in two ways.
+Re-evaluate.
+What do you do if you don't make partner?
+Let me answerthe question in two ways.
 First, a lawyer who doesn't make partner at 7 years should immediately set about finding out what his or her firm's criteria are for making partnership decisions.
-'What is it that I can be doing to prove to you that I am worthy of this position?' should be the first line of dialogue.
+'What is it that I cando to prove to you that I am worthy of this position?' should be the first line of dialogue.
 It may be that a firm wants to see more business development.
 It may be that there are concerns about the lawyer's work.
 In any event, it is not sufficient to sit back and simply wait to hear whether you will ever become partner.
 Although you would have ideally started dealing with these issues years before, there still may be time to define what hurdles you need to jump to get where the firm wants you to be.